jameshermus/crankTurning-dynamicPrimitives/README.md

 James Hermus, Joeseph Doeringer, Dagmar Sternad, and Neville Hogan, "Dynamic Primitives in Constrained Action: Systematic Changes in the Zero-Force Trajectory" Currently submitted to the Joural of Neurophysiology.

 ## Code Organization and Data
 The experimenal data file is quite large and not stored on github.
-Download the "crank_data" folder (avalible here) and place it in the crankTurning-dynamicPrimitives folder.
+Download the [crank_data](https://www.dropbox.com/scl/fo/tiybowr0f0vkru7o85gij/h?dl=0&rlkey=udwtmb0zrnlm8atrk1w6sc2uc) folder and place it in the crankTurning-dynamicPrimitives folder.

 The code is organized into three sections: